yespiggy/tp/docs/UserGuide.md

 Format: `deletenote INDEX NOTE_INDEX`

 - Deletes the note at `NOTE_INDEX` from the startup at the specified `INDEX`.
 Both indexes refer to the index number shown in the displayed startup list and the note list respectively.
 Both indexes **must be positive integers** 1, 2, 3, …​
+- We understand that you would need to know the index of the note you're looking at to delete.
+This feature is currently a work in progress and will be dropped as soon as possible!
+In the meantime, please count from the first note :)
+- We also understand that you may like to delete all your notes with a single command.
+Unfortunately, we do not support this yet.
+This will be a feature for a future iteration!

 Examples:
 - `deletenote 1 1` Deletes the first note of the 1st startup.